openkruise/openkruise.io/docs/introduction.md

     WorkloadSpread constrains the spread of stateless workload, which empowers single workload the abilities for multi-domain and elastic deployment.

-- **High-avalibility Protection**
+- **High-availability Protection**

-    OpenKruise works hard on protecting high-avalibility for applications.
+    OpenKruise works hard on protecting high-availability for applications.

     Now it can prevent your Kubernetes resources from the cascading deletion mechanism, including CRD, Namespace and almost all kinds of Workloads.